kwestbrook17/urban-octo-telegram/README.md

 # Code Refactor Starter Code
-# Urban Octo Telegram Challenege 1
+# Urban Octo Telegram Challenge 1

 ## Description

-Challenege 1 was the creation of a code base that follows accessibility standards so the site is optimized for search engines
+Challenge 1 was the creation of a code base that follows accessibility standards so the site is optimized for search engines

 ## Installation